Joke Daems

 About Joke

 Joke Daems is assistant professor human-computer interaction in empirical translation & interpreting studies at Ghent university.
-They are a member of the EQTIS research team (Empirical and Quantitative Translation and Interpreting Studies) and the LT3 Language and Translation Technology team (where they spent the first 10 years of their academic career).
-Their research focuses on the impact of translation technology (such as machine translation) on the translation process, product, and translator attitude.
-They are currently working on a project studying the potential of translation technology for literary translation and are exploring ways in which post-editing might be of use for L2 translation and adaptive technology can be of use for gender-inclusive translations.
+They are a member of the EQTIS research team (Empirical and Quantitative Translation and Interpreting Studies) and the LT3 Language and Translation Technology team.
+Their research focuses on the impact of translation technology (such as machine translation) on translation (process, product, translator attitude) and society, with a recent focus on gender bias.
+They explored the potential of translation technology for literary translation and are currently mostly focused on gender-inclusive translations, with and without technology.

 They obtained a PhD in Translation Studies at Ghent University in 2016 as part of the ROBOT project, a comparative study of process and quality of manual translation and the post-editing of machine translations for students and professional translators.
 Data for this project were collected using keystroke logging and eye-tracking software, and were analysed using linear mixed effects models in R. In 2017, the thesis was awarded the CIUTI PhD Award.